Available 24X7 Call For Free Consultation (281) 587-1111

 • Medical Malpractice: Errors by healthcare professionals can lead to wrongful death.

-• Product Liability: Defective or dangerous products can cause fatal injuries.
+• Product Liability: Defective or dangerous products can cause severe injuries, including fatal outcomes.

 • Premises Liability: Unsafe property conditions can result in fatal accidents.